-The ADE7566/ADE7569 possess advanced power supply monitoring features.
-To ensure a fast response to time critical power supply issues, such as a loss of line power, the power supply monitoring interrupt should be able to interrupt any interrupt service routine.
-To enable the user to have full use of the standard 8051 interrupt priority levels, an additional priority level was added for the power supply management (PSM) interrupt.
+The ADE7518 possesses advanced power supply managment features.
+To ensure a fast response to time-critical power supply issues, such as a loss of line power, the power supply managment interrupt should be able to interrupt any interrupt service routine.
+To enable the user to have full use of the standard 8052 interrupt priority levels, an additional priority level is added for the power supply management (PSM) interrupt.
 The PSM interrupt is the only interrupt at this highest interrupt priority level.